depcheck/depcheck/doc/pluggable-design.md

 ### Use Detector From CLI

-Depcheck CLI provdes `--detectors` argument to specify out-of-box detectors.
+Depcheck CLI provides `--detectors` argument to specify out-of-box detectors.
 The syntax looks like:

 ```
 --detectors=requireCallExpression,anotherDetector